stegmanta/Azure_Databricks_Finance_Project/README.md

 # Azure_Databricks_Finance_Project

-Use 2 Highest Market Cap stocks in 4 of these sectors (8 tables total)
+Use 2 Highest Market Cap stocks in 4 of these sectors (Consumer Cyclical, Financial Services, Healthcare, and Technology) (8 tables total)

 Date Range 1-01-2000 - 1-01-2024